MAPReiff/ShadowRePlay-Linux/README.md

 Its package name is `shadowreplay-git`.

-If you are on a Debian-based distro like Ubuntu or anything else, shadowreplay can be installed by running the `instal` file after cloning this repo.
+If you are on a Debian-based distro like Ubuntu or anything else, shadowreplay can be installed by running the `install` file after cloning this repo.

 This will install the required dependencies on Arch and install the systemd user service.